trisDeveloper/focusty/README.md

 ### Analytics 📊

 - **Journey Page**: Visualize your productivity journey with sophisticated line charts, meticulously charting task completion and Pomodoro focus time over the past week.

+## Running Focusty
+The application is live and accessible at this [link](https://trisdeveloper.github.io/focusty/), ready for immediate use.
+If you'd like to run Focusty locally:

+- **Clone the Repository**: Use ` git clone https://github.com/trisDeveloper/focusty ` to get the project files.
+- **Run Backend**: `cd focusty/backend/ `
+    - Set up a virtual environment `python3 -m venv venv && source venv/bin/activate` (optional but recommended)
+    - Install dependencies `pip install -r requirements.txt`
+    - Apply Django migrations `cd focusty/ && python manage.py makemigrations focusty_app && python manage.py migrate`
+    - Run the Django development server `python manage.py runserver`

+  The backend should now be accessible at `http://127.0.0.1:8000`.
+- **Run Frontend**: `cd focusty/frontend/ `
+    - Install dependencies `npm install`
+    - Run the Vue development server `npm run dev`

+  The frontend should now be accessible at the provided local server link, typically `http://localhost:5173/focusty#/`.

+## Files Structure
+### Backend
+- **settings.py**: Configuration settings for the Django project, including database setup and installed apps.
+- **urls.py**: URL routing for the application, mapping URL patterns to views.
+- **views.py**: Contains the logic for handling requests and returning responses for the API.
+- **models.py**: Defines the data models for the application (e.g., User, Task).
+- **serializers.py**: Serializers for converting complex data types, such as querysets, into JSON format.
+- **requirements.txt**: Lists the Python packages required to run the backend.
+### Frontend
+- **main.js**: The entry point for the Vue.js application, setting up the Vue instance.
+- **App.vue**: The root component of the application, containing the main layout and structure.
+- **components/**: Directory containing reusable Vue components (e.g., TaskList, TaskCard, NavMenu).
+- **views/**: Directory containing the different views for the application (e.g., HomeView, CalendarView, PomodoroView).
+- **router.js**: Defines the routing for the Vue application, mapping URLs to components.
+- **store.js**: Pinia store setup for state management across components.
+- **package.json**: Contains metadata about the project and lists npm dependencies.

 ## Development Process 🤔